AUDIT COMMITTEE REPORT

 - assist the board of directors in its evaluation of the adequacy and efficiency of the internal control systems, accounting practices, information systems and auditing processes applied within the group in the day-to-day management of its business;

-- facilitate and promote communication between the board, management, the external auditors and the Chief Internal Auditor;
+- facilitate and promote communication on issues that are the responsibility of the committee between the board, management, the external auditors and the Chief Internal Auditor;

-- introduce such measures as in the committees opinion may serve to enhance the credibility and objectivity of financial statements and reports prepared with reference to the affairs of the group;
+- introduce such measures that in the committees opinion may serve to enhance the credibility and objectivity of financial statements and reports prepared with reference to the affairs of the group;

-- determine the fees to be paid to the auditors and the auditors terms of engagement;
+- determine the fees to be paid to the external auditors and the auditors terms of engagement;

-- determine the nature and extent of any non-audit the nature services to the
+- determine the nature and extent of any non-audit services to the group;

 - receive and deal appropriately with any complaints (whether from within or outside the group) relating either to the accounting practices and internal audit of the group or to the contents or auditing of its financial statements, or any other related matters thereto; and